ovh/cds/docs/content/hosting/repositories-manager/bitbucket.md

         disableWebHooks = false
         privateKey = "-----BEGIN PRIVATE KEY-----\n....\n-----END PRIVATE KEY-----"

-        # If you want to have a reverse proxy url for your repository webhook, for example if you put https://myproxy.com it will generate a webhook URL like this https://myproxy.com/UUID_OF_YOUR_WEBHOOK
+        # If you want to have a reverse proxy URL for your repository webhook, for example if you put https://myproxy.com it will generate a webhook URL like this https://myproxy.com/UUID_OF_YOUR_WEBHOOK
         # proxyWebhook = ""

         # optional, Bitbucket Token associated to username, used to add comment on Pull Request